zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/queryfirstordefault.md

 ---
 PermaID: 1000175
-Name: Dapper Query FirstOrDefault - Learn How to Return First Row
+Title: Dapper Query FirstOrDefault - Learn How to Return First Row
 MetaDescription: Unlock the power of Dapper Query FirstOrDefault to optimize your C# database operations.
 Learn how to use QueryFirstOrDefault and QueryFirstOrDefaultAsync to return an anonymous type or strongly typed entity.
 LastMod: 2023-02-23
 ---